• •

 It’s an illusion!

 You’ll use specific stitches to create that effect.
 For example, you can use spike stitch in mosaic crochet.
-You can also use front loop only, worked in the row below, in a technique also known as overlay crochet.
-The great thing is that you don’t have to carry yarn as you go, so you’re really freed up to create colorful patterns in an entirely new way.
+You can also use front loop only, worked in the row below, in an overlay crochet technique.
+The great thing is that you don’t have to carry yarn as you go, so you’re freed up to create colorful patterns in an entirely new way.

 What Is Mosaic Knitting

-There are different techniques for mosaic knitting, of course, but basically it’s a subset of knit slip stitches.
-As you earn mosaic, you’ll probably be surprised to realize just how much you can do with slipped stitches!
+There are different techniques for mosaic knitting, of course, but basically, it’s a subset of knit slip stitches.
+As you learn mosaic, you’ll probably be surprised to realize just how much you can do with slipped stitches!

 One of my very favorite techniques, which I learned from my friend Faina Goberstein, is woven slip stitch waves mosaic knitting.
-You still use slip stitches, but you do it with the yarn in front, and it creates this super cool wave effect.
+You still use slip stitches, but you do it with the yarn in front, creating this super cool wave effect.

 Mosaic Knitting and Mosaic Crochet Charts

-When working with mosaic, you use charts or grids, rather than written patterns.
+You use charts or grids rather than written patterns when working with the mosaic technique.
 (Although some patterns have written instructions, the charts are the best way to see the placement of each color as you work.)

 You can use the same charts for mosaic knitting and mosaic crochet.
 You can even learn how to use those same charts for Tunisian mosaic crochet.
-The same charts will look slightly different depending on the technique that you use.
-The design will generally be more elongated in crochet than in knitting and even more so in Tunisian crochet.
+The same charts will look slightly different depending on your technique.
+The design will generally be more elongated in crochet than knitting and even more so in Tunisian crochet.
 We go over all of this in detail in Camp Colorwork.

 Are Mosaic Crochet and Knitting Reversible?